affluent-bilby-classifieds/fruty_ra-cb-menu/README.md

 ### Notes

+We have just signed up for the public [Supabase.io](https://github.com/supabase/supabase) public alpha!

 - we use a nginx load-balancer in front of the dev server, so that we can easily route API calls to the back docker container, without messing with front dev server parameters.